RLHF-V/RLHF-V/readme.md

 This repository hosts the code, data, and model weight of **RLHF-V**, a novel framework that aligns Multimodal Large Language Models (MLLMs) behavior through fine-grained correctional human feedback.

-We collect <a href="https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/tree/main">1.4k fine-grained correctional feedback data</a>, which can better credit the desired behavior, by asking human annotators to correct the hallucinated segments in model responses.
+We collect <a href="https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Dataset">1.4k fine-grained correctional feedback data</a>, which can better credit the desired behavior, by asking human annotators to correct the hallucinated segments in model responses.
 Benefiting from the high data efficiency, it takes only 1 hour on 8 A100 GPUs for us to reduce the hallucination rate of the base model by 34.8%.
 Specifically, we conduct experiments on [Muffin](https://arxiv.org/abs/2310.00653), an MLLM that has a strong ability in image understanding and reasoning which is trained on [UniMM-Chat](https://huggingface.co/datasets/Yirany/UniMM-Chat/settings).

 Visit our 🏠 [project page](https://rlhf-v.github.io) and 📃 [paper](https://arxiv.org/abs/2312.00849) to explore more!
 And don't miss the to try our interactive 🔥 [demo](http://120.92.209.146:8081)!

 ## 🎈News

-* [12/15] 🗂 We release a [new subset](https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/blob/main/RLHF-V-Hall_v0_LLaVA_dpo_with_rlhf-v-sft_logp_train-1065.tsv) in our huggingface dataset!
+* [12/15] 🗂 We merge a new subset in our huggingface dataset!
 It contains an amount of **1,065 fine-grained human preference data** annotated on the outputs of **LLaVA-13B**.

 * [12/04] 📃 Our paper is accesible at [arxiv](https://arxiv.org/abs/2312.00849) now.
 We are still working hard to improve the data **diversity** and **amount**.
 More high-qulity data are just on the way!